TsinghuaWangZiXuan/FlyTracking/README.md

     python main.py

 ## Make your own datasets
-Click the "label" button to make your own datasets using LbelImg.
+Click the "label" button to make your own datasets using LabelImg.

 ## Train the model
 Click the "train" button to train your model based on your dataset.
+Before trainning, you should modify the parameters in the file:

+    API/yolov5/config/train_config.yaml

+To make parameters suitabel for your model, you can try different combinations and evaluate the performance of models.